LoryBug/mbel-lsp/docs/MBEL-LLM-EVALUATION-REPORT.md

 MBEL is a **genuinely innovative** system for LLM context management.
 The benefits are real and measurable:
 - 47% token savings
-- 3x fewer operations for queries
+- 3x fewer operations for queries (Text mode)
+- **15x speedup / Zero-Context-Waste (LSP mode)**
 - Explicit state vs inferred

 But it needs:
 - Better documentation (BNF, cheatsheet)
 - Reduced syntactic ambiguity
-- More gradual onboarding path
+- **Auto-activation of LSP (Critical)** for the seamless experience demonstrated in tests.

-**Recommendation:** Release a beta version with improved documentation, gather feedback, then iterate.
+**Recommendation:** Release a beta version with improved documentation, fix the LSP auto-start issue, and provide the `mbel-query` tool as a standard agent skill.

 ---